How To Lose Weight Without Gaining Debt

 Why do you want to get healthy?
-The clearer you are on your “Big Reason Why,” the better you will be able to budget your time, energy, and motivation to get the results you want.
+The clearer you are on your “Big Reason Why,” the better you can budget your time, energy and motivation to get the desired results.

 To define your “Why,” you’ll want to get a pen and paper out.
 Write down the reason you want to get healthy.
 Then look at the answer you just wrote and write down why you want that.
 It usually takes about five steps to get to an emotional reason, but doing it will turbo-charge your motivation.